 Dr. Lung-Amam's scholarship focuses on how urban policies and plans contribute to and can address social inequality, particularly in neighborhoods undergoing rapid racial and economic change.
 She has written extensively on immigrant suburbanization, equitable development, gentrification, suburban poverty, and geographies of opportunity.
 Dr. Lung-Amam is the author of Trespassers?: Asian Americans and the Battle for Suburbia (University of California Press, 2017).
-Her research has appeared also various journals and books such as Journal of Urban Design and Journal of Planning, Education and Research, and popular media outlets, including The Washington Post , The Baltimore Sun, and The Atlantic's CityLab.
+Her research has appeared in various journals, such as Journal of Urban Design and Journal of Planning, Education and Research, and popular media outlets, including The Washington Post, The Baltimore Sun, and The Atlantic's CityLab.

 Dr. Lung-Amam serves as Director of Community Development at the National Center for Smart Growth Research and Education.
 She is also Affiliate Faculty at American University's Metropolitan Policy Center and at the University of Maryland's Consortium on Race, Gender, and Ethnicity, the Department of American Studies, the programs in Historic Preservation and Asian American Studies, and at the Maryland Population Research Center.
-She is a 2017 Nancy Weiss Malkiel Scholar and former Ford Postdoctoral Fellow.
-Her work has been supported by the Ford Foundation, Andrew W. Mellon Foundation, Environmental Protection Agency, Enterprise Community Partners, Maryland Department of Housing and Community Development, and other local, state and federal agencies and foundations.
+She is a recent Nancy Weiss Malkiel Scholar and former Ford Postdoctoral Fellow.
+Her work has been supported by the Ford Foundation, Andrew W. Mellon Foundation, Environmental Protection Agency, Department of Justice, Enterprise Community Partners, Maryland Department of Housing and Community Development, and other local, state and federal agencies and foundations.

 Dr. Lung-Amam teaches graduate and undergraduate courses in urban inequality and diversity, social planning, and community development.
 Prior to joining the faculty, Dr. Lung-Amam worked professionally on master-planning projects in low-income communities, and with non-profits, public agencies, and private firms on issues of public housing and community development.